Caritech/flutter-demo-game-spr/README.md

 `git clone https://github.com/Caritech/flutter-demo-game-spr.git`

+---

+## Please be Remind

+Flutter has multiple way to handle the state, different state management got different directory structures.

+The directory strucutre show in this project is just for demonstration purpose only.

+However, You can use this structure for small project.

+---

 ## Explanation  of Project

 State Management Package: https://pub.dev/packages/get

+In flutter,

-In flutter, `main.dart` is the first loaded first
+`main.dart` is the first loaded first

 `lib/functions/global.dart` is used to store global function